Skip to content

 Establishing state forests maximizes the sustainable supply of timber from the state timber base.
 The primary purpose in establishing state forests is timber management that provides for the production, utilization, and replenishment of timber resources while allowing other beneficial uses of public land and resources (AS 41.17.200).

 Currently, these lands are managed as general state land and can be put to other uses in the future – like conveyed as subdivisions or agriculture lands.
-However, these lands were identified as forest classified because of their productivity potential for growing timber.
-Moving management to DOF places the primary focus to timber management instead of just general land management.
+However, lands considered for state forest proposals were previously recommended as an addition to a state forest, identified as forest classified or resource management land, or had previous forest management activity on them because of their productivity potential for growing timber.
+Moving management to DFFP places the primary focus on timber management while allowing for other beneficial uses of public lands instead of just general land management.

 Active Forest Management is the intentional, planned, and science-based actions that foresters engage in to meet society’s needs of forested ecosystems.
 These actions include silvicultural methods and forest management practices that reach objectives and set forests on a successional trajectory toward a desired future condition.
 Active management, as opposed to passive management, is more effective at increasing forest resiliency toward the impacts of a changing climate such as mitigation of wildfires and controlling forest diseases and pests, while also providing for a sustainable supply of forest products and access to public lands.